 Pork Estofado

-Pork Estofado is a Filipino pork dish made by cooking fried pork belly and fried semi ripe banana in a sauce made by pineapple juice, soy sauce, vinegar, black pepper, garlic, onion, water, sugar, bay leaves and oil.
-This is a sweet and savoury dish best partnered with some hot steaming rice.
+Pork Estofado is a Filipino pork dish made by cooking fried pork belly and fried semi ripe banana in a sweet and savoury sauce.
 With the addition of the saba banana to the dish, the pork estofado instantly hypes up, making it your next favourite ulam.
-Yum!.
-When someone gave you a saba banana, it’s the sign to make some pork estofado!
-If you wanna know how to make this dish, read and follow the simple pork estofado recipe below.
-Happy cooking!

 Pork Estofado